Last updated on the 23/06/2020 at 15:03

 How will the SQA make sure results are fair?

 In addition to the new processes outlined above about teachers and lecturers considering a wide range of evidence to determine grades, there will be a free appeals service to make sure that you can question any result.
-If you do have to appeal, the process may involve coursework that wasn't originally marked being considered.

 I also want to do a double check just to make sure that the estimates provided by schools are broadly consistent across the country and that's effectively what the moderation process is about.
 It's about ensuring that a B grade in one school is the same as a B grade in another school. - Fiona Robertson, Chief Executive of the SQA